The Artists' International Development fund is jointly funded by the British Council and Arts Council England.

 The British Council and the Arts Council want the programme to produce:

-- an increase in the amount of international collaboration among artists between the UK and other countries across the arts and creative industries
+- an increase in the amount of international collaboration among artists and/or creative practitionersbetween the UK and other countries across the arts and creative industries

 The Arts Council and British Council have a memorandum of understanding in place, focussed around this work.